Azeemering/Splunk_TA-NotableEditor/README.md

 # TA-NotabeEditor
-This app provides a custom search command to batch edit notable events
+This app provides a custom search command to batch edit notable events in Splunk Enterprise Security